jonasblasques/data-engineering-zoomcamp-notes/1_Containerization-and Infrastructure-as-Code/notes.md

     dpage/pgadmin4
 ```

 You should now be able to load pgAdmin on a web browser by browsing to localhost:8080.
-Use the same email and password you used for running the container to log in.
+Use the same
+email and password you used for running the container to log in.

 Right-click on Servers on the left sidebar --> Register--> Server

 Under General give the Server a name: Docker localhost

-Under Connection add the same host name: pg-database, port:5432 user:root2 and password:root2 you used when running the container.
+Under Connection add the same host name: pg-database, port:5432 user:root2 and password:root2

+We use port 5432 because we are accessing from a docker container.
+If it were the case of accessing
+from the host machine, it would be port 5433.

 ## Using the ingestion script with Docker